 Figuring out how many days are in your menstrual cycle will let you calculate how often your period is.
 Read more about calculating your menstrual cycle here.

 Knowing how often your period is can also help you sort out why you were feeling super emotional this past week, or why you didn’t have much energy.
 It’s not you.
 It’s your period that’s just around the corner.
-It can also help you know when to stock up on period supplies, like ALWAYS Ultra pads or chocolate ice cream.
+It can also help you know when to plan for your favourite ice cream and when to stock up on period supplies, like ALWAYS Ultra pads.

 ALWAYS Ultra pads have a super absorbent core that turns liquid into gel and gel doesn’t leak.
 This way you stay dry, comfortable, and confident on your period.